S-5 rocket: Libya

 The S-5, along with S-8 and S-13 rockets, has been deployed from the backs of pick-up trucks (generally, technicals) during the 2011 Libyan civil war, serving as a makeshift MLRS.
 UB-16 and UB-32 pods were used in this role.
 The rebels have also developed a man-portable launcher for the S-5, turning the rocket into a makeshift RPG round.

 Pakistan

 The 57mm S-5 rockets were used by the Pakistan Air Force with their Shenyang F-6s against Indian ground targets at Shakargarh sector during the Battle of Shakargarh in 1971.
 In total, 188 rockets were fired from the F-6s ORO-57K launcher.

 Syria

 The S-5 has seen use by the Syrian Air Force against opposition forces in the Syrian civil war.
 It has also been used as an improvised ground-launched rocket, fired from UB-16 or UB-32 pods.

 Ukraine

 The 57mm rockets were used during Russian invasion of Ukraine as improvised ground-launched MLRS (multiple launch rocket system) by the Ukrainians.
 On 18 June 2023, a Russian BTR-80 APC that had two UB-32 rocket pods attached to it was sighted and damaged by loitering drones.
+In 2026, FP-2 drones equipped with 8 rockets began being used.